Azure-Samples/Cognitive-Services-Voice-Assistant/clients/cpp-console/docs/RaspberryPi.md

   git clone https://github.com/Azure-Samples/Cognitive-Services-Voice-Assistant.git
   ```

-* Download the Speech SDK
+* Download the Speech SDK: The speech SDK will be downloaded as part of the build script.
+Otherwise it can be found here:[Linux Speech SDK](https://aka.ms/csspeech/linuxbinary).

 The Speech SDK will be downloaded as part of the build script.